A Trusted Friend in a Complicated World

 Universal History Archive/UIG/Shutterstock

-The first unofficial American flag (under George Washington) had what instead of stars in the upper left-hand corner?
+The first unofficial American flag (introduced by George Washington) had what instead of stars in the upper left-hand corner?

 A. A solid blue square